richardhj/isotope-klarna-checkout/README.md

 API username and API password.

 This extension provides two frontend modules that both have to be implemented in your website:
-1. **Klarna checkout:** Place this module on a page the user follows when he wants to proceed to checkout.
+1. **Klarna checkout:** Place this module on a page the user follows when s/he wants to proceed to checkout.
 Replaces the native Isotope checkout module.
 2. **Klarna checkout confirmation:** Place this module on a page the user get redirected after the checkout being completed.
 This modules displays a confirmation iFrame (order review) and finishes the order in Isotope.